You can, of course, also directly use S3, ABS or anything else

 In [38]: import pandas as pd

-In [39]: from kartothek.io.dask.delayed import read_dataset_as_delayed
+In [38]: from kartothek.api.dataset import read_dataset_as_delayed

 In [40]: tasks = read_dataset_as_delayed(dataset_uuid="MyFirstDatasetDask", store=store_url)